Community Learning Network

 CommUNITY Learning Network

-is supporting the La Escuela del Agua Project in Bolivia, A Heritage Seed stewardship project focused on conservation of local seeds, culture, and spirituality in Cochabamba, Bolivia.
+supported the La Escuela del Agua Project, a Heritage Seed stewardship project focused on conservation of local seeds, culture, and spirituality .

 Learn More